a MAN WITH A PASSIOn

 a VERY PARISIAN ADDRESS

 Their first customers were found in the neighbourhood.
 Clichy, at the end of the roaring Twenties, drew a clientele that was often composed of famous figures who combined freedom, style and elegance in a truly Parisian lifestyle.
-Browsing through the old order books reveals names such as Joséphine Baker, Marlene Dietrich, and Sarah Bernhardt as well as Maurice Chevalier, Fréhel, Charles Trenet, Edith Piaf, Bourvil, Lino Ventura, Coluche and many others.
+Browsing through the old order books reveals names such as Joséphine Baker, Marlene Dietrich, and Sarah Bernhardt as well as Maurice Chevalier, Fréhel, Charles Trenet, Edith Piaf, Bourvil, Lino Ventura, Coluche and many other sophisticated customers for whom the excellence of tailor-made bikes, far from luxury, was still evident.

 Although during the seventies, the development of industrial bicycle production almost erased the memory of a craft that had existed in France for over a century, the spirit of Léon, Henri and the Maison Tamboite still lives on.